M8-Babbage/Notes/README.md

 ## Collaboration

-> Just create a pull request if you want add a new explain using TS.
+> Just create a pull request if you want to add a new explain using TS.

 <!-- ## FAQs